 From January 1, 2004, all businesses engaged in commercial activities are required to comply with the Personal Information Protection and Electronic Documents Act (“PIPEDA”), and the Canadian Standards Association Model Code for the Protection of Personal Information, which it incorporates.
-These obligations extend to members of P + C, PCK Lawyers and PCK USA.
+These obligations extend to members of PCK.
 The Act gives you rights concerning the privacy of your personal information.

 Why We Need Personal Information

-Any personal information collected by P + C, PCK Lawyers or PCK USA is used only for the purpose of completing professional tasks on your behalf or for communicating with you in the future with respect to their services and developments in the field of intellectual property and law generally.
+Any personal information collected by PCK is used only for the purpose of completing professional tasks on your behalf or for communicating with you in the future with respect to their services and developments in the field of intellectual property and law generally.
 The firms only collect personal information to the extent necessary for those purposes.